THE GRANADA THEATRE CIRCUIT

 The Gala Woolwich at Twilight …….
 The end of an Era

-However society was not done with the ex-Granada-ex-Gala Woolwich yet!
-The building was sold to the Christ Faith Tabernacle (CFT) International Churches and after a number of changes and a lot of hard work, the building has been gloriously restored and transformed into The CFT Cathedral and Ebenezer Building.
+Once the ex-Granada Theatre-ex-Gala Bingo Woolwich building was sold to the Christ Faith Tabernacle (CFT) International Churches and after a number of changes and a lot of hard work, it was gloriously restored and transformed into The CFT Cathedral and Ebenezer Building.
 The first service at the Cathedral was held in March 2013.

 But between its opening in April 1937 as a theatre and its closure as a Bingo Hall and its subsequent re-opening as a CFT Cathedral, there is much to relate about The Granada Theatre Woolwich, The Most Romantic Theatre Ever Built.